 Despite being slightly less known, Camino del Norte, also known as Camino de la Costa, the Northern Route, and the Coastal Camino, is said to be the oldest pilgrimage route to Santiago de Compostela.

-When the remains of Saint James were first discovered, Muslim occupation had spread to many northern territories making it the safest passage for pilgrims at the time.
-However, as the Spanish began regaining their land, this route was slowly abandoned in favour of the less challenging options such as Camino Frances.
+When the remains of Saint James were first discovered, Muslim occupation had spread to many northern territories, making it the safest passage for pilgrims.
+However, as the Spanish began regaining their land, this route was slowly abandoned in favor of the less challenging options such as Camino Frances.

 Today, the Camino del Norte is the third most popular way to Santiago, according to information gathered by the pilgrim’s office in Santiago.
-It is a great alternative for first-time pilgrims who strive to get away from the crowd while still benefiting from the well-developed service infrastructure along the way.
+It is a great alternative for first-time pilgrims who strive to get away from the crowd while benefiting from the well-developed service infrastructure.

 Overview of Camino del Norte Route

 Camino del Norte passes through four autonomous regions: Basque Country, Cantabria, Asturias, and Galicia.
-Starting in the small border town of Irún, the route winds along the coast until reaching Galicia where it turns inland and joins Camino Frances for the last stage in Arzúa.
-The distance from Irún to Santiago is 825 km in total and can be conquered comfortably in 32 stages.
+Starting in the small border town of Irún, the route winds along the coast until reaching Galicia, where it turns inland and joins Camino Frances for the last stage in Arzúa.
+The distance from Irún to Santiago is 825 km and can be conquered comfortably in 32 stages.

-Since the route winds in parallel with the northern coast, the terrain is wrinkled with rivers entering the sea, giving the pilgrims a full dose of descents and ascents.
-With the added weight of the backpack, this makes Camino del Norte particularly hard on the knees.
+Since the route winds parallel the northern coast, the terrain is wrinkled with rivers entering the sea, giving the pilgrims a full dose of descents and ascents.
+The added weight of your backpack makes Camino del Norte particularly hard on the knees.
 Nonetheless, the impressive panoramas are worth it.

 The Basque Country stands out for its mountainous terrain that takes you through green, humid valleys and extensive forests.
-Count on numerous climbs and drops ranging 300-500 m.
+Count on numerous climbs and drops ranging from 300-500 m.
 As you enter Cantabria, the way is mostly composed of asphalt roads and often leads along the highways.
-A few sections offer asphalt-free alternatives, however, the price is often a few added kilometres.
+A few sections offer asphalt-free alternatives.
+However, the price is often a few added kilometers.
 The highlights of this region are several lovely beaches and valleys such as Liendo and Güemes.
 The terrain in Asturias turns mountainous and rural again but not as physically demanding as in the Basque Country.
 Although asphalt roads are still on the table, they are significantly more natural paths and dirt roads than in Cantabria.
-Right after arriving in Galicia, the route abandons the coast descending south-west through green scarcely inhabited Galician hills and pastures.
+Right after arriving in Galicia, the route abandons the coast descending southwest through green, scarcely inhabited Galician hills and pastures.

-The waymarking in the Basque Country is excellent and easy to follow, while in Cantabria it can be a bit unclear, so make sure to check the route well the day before.
-In Asturias the marking is correct for the most part but can be confusing in some sections, for example, Monte Areo, (10 km pass Gijón), and also between Luarca and Villapedre.
+The waymarking in the Basque Country is excellent and easy to follow, while in Cantabria, it can be a bit unclear, so check the route well the day before.
+In Asturias, the marking is correct for the most part but can be confusing in some sections, for example, Monte Areo (10 km past Gijón) and also between Luarca and Villapedre.
 Galicia, being the final stage, is waymarked expertly.

 Cities & Distances

-The Camino de Santiago Northern Route from Irún to Arzúa passes through 133 villages, towns and cities scattered over 784 km route.
+The Camino de Santiago Northern Route from Irún to Arzúa passes through 133 villages, towns, and cities over the 784 km route.
 On average, you should find at least basic services every 5.9 km.
-However, there are a few longer sections without any bars or stores: from Gernika to Goikolexea (16 km) in the Basque Country, from Vilela to San Xusto (16,8 km) in the first Galician stage and Mondoñedo a Gontán (17 km) in the second Galician stage.
-When crossing these parts make sure you have enough water and food.
+However, there are a few longer sections without any bars or stores: from Gernika to Goikolexea (16 km) in the Basque Country, from Vilela to San Xusto (16,8 km) in the first Galician stage, and Mondoñedo a Gontán (17 km) in the second Galician stage.
+When crossing these parts, make sure you have enough water and food.